 The objective was to recruit a further 20 apprentices in year two and 20 more in year three, meaning Close Brothers would be supporting up to 60 apprentices in the scheme at full capacity in what was a banking first.

 The University of Sheffield’s pioneering 5,500 sq m apprenticeship training centre has been established to provide the next generation of world leading engineers.

 The Centre is currently training 410 first and second year apprentices and is the joint headquarters of the new National College for Advanced Manufacturing.
 It has links with both Sheffield universities, enabling apprentices to go on to study for higher-level qualifications up to doctorate and MBA level, and offers a range of courses for continuing professional development.

-Last year it won the Times Higher Education Outreach Award by creating a blueprint for bridging the manufacturing skills gap and promoting social mobility at the same time.
+In 2014 it won the Times Higher Education Outreach Award by creating a blueprint for bridging the manufacturing skills gap and promoting social mobility at the same time.

 “We are really grateful to Close Brothers for creating this golden opportunity for smaller firms to put fears of the costs and the administrative burden of employing an apprentice to one side.

 In addition to getting a high-quality vocational education, shop floor skills and access to employment, apprentices at the AMRC Training Centre can also be taking the first step on a road that could lead to undergraduate and post graduate qualifications that could make them company leaders in the future.”

 The Manufacturing Technologies Association is a trade association for companies working in the engineering-based manufacturing sector.
 Many of its members are involved in the construction and supply of manufacturing technology whilst others deploy these technologies or are involved in providing services to the industry.